vitar/3sf/src/SDLC-Framework/100-theory/140-sdlc-stage-dimensions.md

 Teams can document stage dimensions in simple templates or dashboards — linking them to risks, metrics, and improvement actions.

+## When Dimensions Become Bureaucracy

+Stage Dimensions are diagnostic lenses — not checklists to be filled or enforced.<br/>
+A common failure pattern is **over-engineering**: documenting every parameter without actually improving flow or clarity.<br/>
+When dimensions turn into reporting artifacts, they lose their adaptive power.<br/>
+The goal is not to manage the framework — it is to manage the system it describes.

 ## Structure of Stage Dimension Files

 Each stage has a dedicated section detailing: